-- (a) Increase in government spending and new government initiatives.
-There has been a significant rise in government spending from \$377 billion in 2012-13 to \$436 billion in 2013-14.
-Moreover, the Government has, over the years, launched a number of new initiatives (e.g. the Public Transport Fare Concession Scheme) and provided various subsidies to eligible recipients (e.g. the Old Age Living Allowance).
-In view of the increase in scope and complexity of the government spending and the launch of new government initiatives, it has been necessary for Audit to carry out more in-depth reviews or risk audits to ensure that the programmes have been operated within the approved ambit and that the funds have been expended in accordance with laid-down policy objectives and conditions; and - (b) New accounting and auditing standards.
+- (a) Strengthening our risk/compliance audit programme.
+In view of the increase in the number of government systems/programmes that involved significant spending and transactions, Audit needs to carry out more in-depth reviews or risk audits on the systems/programmes.
+Attention has also been given to ensuring that the systems/programmes are operating within the approved ambit and that the spending is incurred in accordance with laid-down policy objectives and conditions.
+To help ensure regularity, propriety and controls, our efforts have been directed towards auditing/assessing the effectiveness of the bureaux/departments' preventive and detective controls, and follow-up and rectification processes of detected errors and irregularities; and - (b) New accounting and auditing standards.
 As part of the international standards convergence project, the Hong Kong Institute of Certified Public Accountants continues to issue new and revised accounting and auditing standards from time to time.
 These accounting and auditing standards may affect the financial statements of the auditees prepared under accrual basis of accounting.
-We have to deploy resources to implement the new auditing requirements, and to ensure compliance with the new and revised accounting standards by the auditees in preparing their financial statements.
+We have deployed resources to implement the new auditing requirements, and to ensure compliance with the new and revised accounting standards by the auditees in preparing their financial statements.